-The WILDLIFE OPERATIONS GROUP is a multi-agency partnership whose overarching objective is the reduction in the incidence of and the successful prosecution of wildlife related crime.
-This is achieved through a multi-disciplinary approach which includes: research and development; training; support investigation and operational activities.
-Through the Forever Wild Rhino Protection Initiative, the Wildlife Operations Group operates a Rhino Anti-poaching tip off line where members of the public are encouraged to supply information that could lead to successful arrest and prosecution of those involved in poaching.
+The WILDLIFE OPERATIONS GROUP is a multi-agency partnership established in 2013 and has an overarching objective for the reduction in the incidence of and the successful prosecution of no just rhino but general wildlife related crime.
+This is achieved through a multi-disciplinary approach which includes: research and development; training; support investigation and operational activities in order to meet the objective.

 COLLECTIVE IMPACT IS NEEDED TO SAVE WILD NATURE